apache/www-site/content/dev/committer-blogs.md

 Apache also [hosts official project blogs](project-blogs) for top level projects or incubator podlings that request them.

-**Note**: Planet Apache is not currently (May, 2021) available.
+**Note**: Planet Apache is not currently (June, 2022) available.
 We will update this page and send out an announcement when it is available again.

 # Apache Committer personal blogs  {#personal-blogs}